dreamcatcher-tech/network/Inbox/2025-02-19 2126 mango query language over artifact.md

 AgentDB

 Store queries, and see if one similar has run before, and if we find it, upvote it, and use those results - storage is cheaper than LLM calls.

+For loops and other structures, like $each, $filter ?
+Allows us to set up bulk processing.
+Provide a UI element to drill into each query as it is being done and see how it worked out.

+The language is about query, execution, mutation, and ultimately, agency, described in a standard way.
+Spin up an agent with a few lines of agentql.